 SS: Well I would say two items.
 First is a scarf.
 You have to have a great scarf that goes with everything, because you can layer it and easily take it off when it starts to get warm—I love that.
-And I travel a lot, and it’s really cozy to sleep on an airplane with a good scarf.
+And I travel a lot, and it’s really cosy to sleep on an aeroplane with a good scarf.
 And I’m all about the boots.
 I miss my boots in the summer, especially here in New Orleans, where it’s 400 degrees every day.
 But tall riding boots and motorcycle boots when I’m in New York and L.A.

 Aja Naomi King (How to Get Away With Murder)

 Brains and confidence weren’t the only things drawing Aja Naomi King to her How to Get Away With Murder character—style had a lot to do with it too.
 “They give [Michaela] so much Tory Burch and Vince; I would steal all of it,” she laughs.
 And while the Los Angeles native honed her skills at the prestigious Yale University School of Drama, it didn’t hurt that the Shonda Rhimes series also came with a great mentor, Emmy Award–winning Viola Davis.
 “Watching her I’ve learned so much about really, deeply investigating your character.
 It’s really amazing to see her navigate that.”
 With two more dramas on the horizon—next month’s thriller Reversion and the 2016 film The Birth of a Nation—King finds herself thirsting for a comedy these days.
 “In my mind that’s something I haven’t really challenged myself with yet—like how you perfect that timing and make these absurd moments feel so real.”

 Who What Wear: What are you most looking forward to audiences seeing in the second season of HTGAWM?